The Basic Tactical Engagement Process

 But it is absolutely required that key senior management are and remain involved.

-Continually ensuring your people are able to reasonably move quickly on what is required and what is happening with them and the company will be key to your success.
+Continually ensuring your people are able to move quickly and smartly during this situational response will be key to your success.

 Questions about the engagement process?
 Contact us.